Updated: January 6, 2023

 What makes Nazaré so special?

-The town’s famous waves are only one aspect of the town’s rise in popularity.
+Nazaré’s famous waves are only one aspect of the town’s rise in popularity.
 You have many historic attractions close at hand, from the picturesque streets of Óbidos, with its impressive castle, to the Alcobaça Monastery.
 Established in 1153 by the first Portuguese king, Afonso Henriques, the Monastery is one of the first and finest examples of Gothic architecture in Portugal.

-The asking price for a villa in Nazaré stood at €1,277/m2 in 2020.
-For investors, real estate in Nazaré Portugal is an attractive buy.
-As the seaside town is a hotspot for tourists in the summer, you should have no qualms renting out your property.
+The asking price for a villa in Nazaré stands at around €1,277/m².
+Real estate in Nazaré, Portugal, is an attractive buy for investors.
+As the seaside town is a hotspot for tourists in the summer, you should have no qualms about renting out your property.

 Nazaré Portugal real estate – luxury properties

-While Nazaré is well known as a top surf spot, on the global stage, real estate in Nazaré is also making waves – including luxury properties.
-There are many different types of properties in Nazaré, many with breathtaking views of the Atlantic Ocean.
+While Nazaré is well known as a top surf spot on the global stage, real estate in Nazaré is also making waves – including luxury properties.
+There are many different types of luxury properties in Nazaré, many with breathtaking views of the Atlantic Ocean.
 Prices are inevitably more expensive the more facilities you are after.
 For example, a villa with a swimming pool, private gym, and security will increase the price.

 Our new book, Your Expert Guide to Buying Property in Portugal runs over the art of negotiation and also provides an overview of the key regions for properties, including Nazaré and the Silver Coast.
-If you are looking to live in Portugal, the book provides insider knowledge of the moving process and points of consideration.
+If you are looking to live in Portugal, the book provides insider knowledge of the moving process and essential factors to consider.

-A history of Nazaré
+A History of Nazaré

-The first church was built over the grotto, to commemorate the miraculous intervention by the Virgin Mary, which saved the life of the 12-century knight, Dom Fuas Roupinho, while he was out hunting, famously referred to as the “Legend of Nazaré”.
+The first church was built over the grotto to commemorate the miraculous intervention by the Virgin Mary, which saved the life of the 12-century knight, Dom Fuas Roupinho, while he was out hunting, famously referred to as the “Legend of Nazaré.”
 The Church of Nazareth, perched on the rocky outcrop, was noted in sailors’ manuals as an important landmark.

 In 1377, a new, larger church was founded by King Fernando I of Portugal.
 This was later transformed completely between the 16th and 19th centuries.
 The Sanctuary of Our Lady of Nazaré is a fine example of the baroque, with magnificent tiles on its interior.

 Lifestyle in Nazaré

 Traditionally, the skirts were meant to keep the women warm as they awaited their husband’s return to shore after a long day fishing.
 Given the steady influx of tourists, the locals are very welcoming of visitors and will go out of their way to help you.

 It is very easy to live an active life in most of Portugal, and Nazaré is no exception.
-With many watersports, hiking opportunities, and yoga retreats, you are well catered for.
-There are also many exceptional golf courses in the vicinity, for golf fanatics.
+With many watersports, hiking opportunities, and yoga retreats, you are well-catered for.
+There are also many exceptional golf courses in the vicinity for golf fanatics.

 Beaches in Nazaré

 Surfing brings the crowds these days, particularly with the competitions that take place on an annual basis.
 These include the Nazaré Challenge (World Surf League’s Big Wave World Tour) and the Nazaré Pro (bodyboarding world circuit).
 Settle down with a nice hot coffee and watch the nerves of steel of the surf community.

-Although Praia do Norte, Praia da Vila, Praia do Salgado and Praia do Sul are frequented by surfers, beachgoers also enjoy the beaches and the waves.
+Although Praia do Norte, Praia da Vila, Praia do Salgado and Praia do Sul are frequented by surfers, beachgoers can also enjoy the beaches and the waves.
 Indeed, these beaches are the perfect relaxation therapy.

-Climate in Nazaré
+The Climate in Nazaré